British Sign Language (BSL) - Toolkit for Practitioners

 sourceLearning resources schoolLanguages categoryInclusion Wellbeing and Equality

-This British Sign Language (BSL) Toolkit sets out the key national legislation and General Teaching Council for Scotland standards which practitioners should be aware of when working with BSL users.
-Information to help practitioners understand BSL, Deaf culture and identity is provided throughout the Toolkit alongside some of the key definitions and terms used when working with parents and families.
+This British Sign Language (BSL) Toolkit sets out the national legislation and General Teaching Council for Scotland (GTCS) standards.
+Practitioners should be aware of these when working with BSL users.
+Information to help practitioners understand BSL, Deaf culture and identity is provided throughout the toolkit.
+It also contains some important definitions for terms used when working with parents and families.

-Some of the barriers that BSL users may encounter when trying to engage with education are considered in the Toolkit.
-These are accompanied by suggested ideas and reflective questions for consideration on what might help address and overcome these barriers.
+This toolkit considers some of the barriers that BSL users may encounter when trying to engage with education.
+These are accompanied by ideas and reflective questions on what might help address and overcome these barriers.

 How to use this Toolkit